The Moon and Serpent Grand Egyptian Theatre of Marvels: The Birth Caul

 In 1998, after completing the artwork for From Hell, Moore played the CD recording to artist Eddie Campbell, who immediately asked if he could do a pictorial interpretation; this was self-published by Campbell in 1999.
 In 2005, it was reprinted as part of Moore and Campbell's A Disease of Language.
 Warren Ellis called it an "excellent adaptation."

-In 2003 an essay – "Unwrapping the Birth Caul" – examining the text, performance and comic by English teacher and comics reviewer Marc Singer was published in the 50th Birthday tribute book Alan Moore: Portrait of an Extraordinary Gentleman.
+In 2003, "Unwrapping the Birth Caul", an essay examining the text, performance and comic by English teacher and comics reviewer Marc Singer was published in the 50th Birthday tribute book Alan Moore: Portrait of an Extraordinary Gentleman.